Rosetta (spacecraft): Mission firsts

+The Rosetta mission achieved many historic firsts.
+On its way to comet 67P, Rosetta passed through the main asteroid belt, and made the first European close encounter with several of these primitive objects.
+Rosetta was the first spacecraft to fly close to Jupiter's orbit using solar cells as its main power source.
+Rosetta was the first spacecraft to orbit a comet nucleus, and was the first spacecraft to fly alongside a comet as it headed towards the inner Solar System.
+Previous missions had conducted successful flybys of seven other comets.
+It became the first spacecraft to examine at close proximity the activity of a frozen comet as it is warmed by the Sun.
+Shortly after its arrival at 67P, the Rosetta orbiter dispatched the Philae lander for the first controlled touchdown on a comet nucleus.
+The robotic lander's instruments obtained the first images from a comet's surface and made the first in situ analysis of its composition.

 History

 Background

 During the 1986 approach of Halley's Comet, international space probes were sent to explore the comet, most prominent among them being ESA's Giotto.
 After the probes returned valuable scientific information, it became obvious that follow-ons were needed that would shed more light on cometary composition and answer new questions.

 Both ESA and NASA started cooperatively developing new probes.
 The NASA project was the Comet Rendezvous Asteroid Flyby (CRAF) mission.
 The ESA project was the follow-on Comet Nucleus Sample Return (CNSR) mission.
 Both missions were to share the Mariner Mark II spacecraft design, thus minimising costs.
 In 1992, after NASA cancelled CRAF due to budgetary limitations, ESA decided to develop a CRAF-style project on its own.
 By 1993 it was evident that the ambitious sample return mission was infeasible with the existing ESA budget, so the mission was redesigned and subsequently approved by the ESA, with the final flight plan resembling the cancelled CRAF mission: an asteroid flyby followed by a comet rendezvous with in-situ examination, including a lander.
 After the spacecraft launch, Gerhard Schwehm was named mission manager; he retired in March 2014.

 The Rosetta mission included generational team management; this allowed mission continuity over the long period of the mission and for special knowledge to be maintained and passed on to future team members.
 In particular, several younger scientists were brought on as principal science investigators, and regular training sessions were conducted.